nickyhajal/world-domination-summit/_content/faqs.md

 ### Can I nominate myself or someone I represent to be a speaker?

 We're sure that you or your client would be great!
 But we do not accept nominations for speakers.
+Everyone who attends WDS is a big part of everything.
+Current year speakers are nominated by alumni speakers from previous years.

 <div class="line-canvas"></div>